Chirisa divests 365 Data Centers

 Chirisa Holdings Inc. today announces that 365 Data Centers, a leading hybrid Data center and network solutions provider, has been acquired by Stonecourt Capital LP.
-Chirisa has led the investment in 365 since 2017 alongside CEO Bob DeSantis and co-investors Lumerity Capital, Turning Rock Partners and Longboat Advisors.
-Over that time, 365 has developed into one of the largest privately-owned operators across the eastern United States, delivering cloud, colocation and connectivity solutions to over 650 enterprise, carrier and content clients across 12 Data Centers and a further 21 network nodes.
-"We are pleased to welcome Stonecourt as a partner in 365 Data ...
-Leggi su liberoquotidiano
+Chirisa has led the investment in 365 since 2017 ...
+Leggi su cataniaoggi

+Chirisa Holdings Inc. today announces that 365 Data Centers, a leading hybrid Data center and network solutions provider, has been acquired by Stonecourt Capital LP.
+Chirisa has led the investment in 365 since 2017 ...
+Leggi su cataniaoggi

 Chirisa divestsSegui gli aggiornamenti e vedi gli ultimi video su : Chirisa divests